May Mandelbaum Edel: Later life

 Edel remained in Queens, New York throughout her life.
-May Mandelbaum Edel died on May 23, 1964 after an illness lasting more than a year in Kew Gardens General Hospital in Queens, New York at the age of 54.
+May Mandelbaum Edel died on May 23, 1964, after an illness lasting more than a year in Kew Gardens General Hospital in Queens, New York at the age of 54.
 She was survived by her husband Abraham Edel and her son, the economist Matthew Edel, and daughter Deborah Edel, who is one of the co-founders of the Lesbian Herstory Archives.
 After Edel's death, Abraham Edel married philosopher Elizabeth Flower, who died in 1995.
-Abraham Edel passed away in 2007.
+Abraham Edel died in 2007.

-Her life was memorialized in Africa, stating that she “carried out a field study in Uganda, the results of which were published by this Institute in her book The Chiga of Western Uganda (1957)."
+Her life was memorialized in Africa, stating that she "carried out a field study in Uganda, the results of which were published by this Institute in her book The Chiga of Western Uganda (1957)."
 Anthropologist Ruth Bunzel also wrote an obituary about May Mandelbaum Edel in the American Anthropologist.

 The May Mandelbaum Edel papers are currently housed in the National Anthropological Archives, and this paper collection includes her field notes from fieldwork with the Okanagan Indians in Washington and the Kiga in Uganda, language materials, manuscripts, correspondence, teaching materials, and lecture notes taken from courses taught by Franz Boas and Ruth Benedict.

 The Schomburg Center for Research in Black Culture in the New York Public Library also houses stories, tales, and drafts of the manuscript related to the Kiga people.
 This New York Library Collection also contains letters from several African individuals to Edel and Edel's fieldnotes dated 1933 to 1934 related to kinship and religious studies.